vladak/openbsd-qemu/README.md

 cd ../compile/CUSTOM
 time make
 ```
 It takes some 339 minutes (almost 6 hours) to compile the `GENERIC` kernel in the i386 guest.
+The size of `bsd` is some 15 MB.

 ## OpenBSD setup